xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 </div>

 <div class="speaker b">
 This is great, except, what do I do with this?
-How do I get individual back to the elements of the sequence?
+How do I get back to elements of the sequence?
 Or even better, to just to an element on a given position?
 </div>